lynxforge/currency-converter/README.md

 - Launch the application by running interfacee.java.
 - Use the drop-down menus to select source and target currencies.
 - Enter the amount to convert and click "Convert".
+- You can see the converted amount in front of Result.

 ### License